How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 Learn more about growing weed in soil.

-My favorite “Rich” soil: Ocean Forest Soil for $35
+My favorite “Hot” cannabis soil: Ocean Forest Soil for $35

-My favorite soil mixed with coco: Coco Loco soil mix for $35
+My all-around favorite soil (mixed with coco): Coco Loco soil mix for $40

-Coco – Growing cannabis in coco is more expensive to start than soil and requires more nutrients, but it tends to produce faster growth and bigger yields.
+Coco (alone without any soil)- Growing cannabis in coco is more expensive to start than soil and requires more nutrients, but it tends to produce faster growth and bigger yields.

 Adventurous alternative: Growing cannabis in hydroponics.